NyteshadeXT/PF2e-Vault/8) Adventures/6B - The Radiant Morn (D183).md

+---
+title: The Radiant Morn
+adventure_status: "In Progress"
+---

 # Background
 A few months ago, drawn by the whispers of dark power and the opportunity presented by the suffering of those living near the Scar, a devotee of Baalzebul known to his ilk as Theran of the False Truth moved into the Chaos Scar with a small band of cultists.
 Once situated in an abandoned cave, they set up the fake “Temple of the Radiant Morn” and began spreading a message of salvation from the anguish and terrible burdens of the world.
 Their message was tailored to appeal to the grief-stricken, the suffering, the outcast, and those with nothing to lose.
 While a few have found the relief and sympathy promised, they are but another means for the cult to propagate its lies, for in reality the temple is a web of deceit designed to spread the Lord of Lies’ influence and lure a steady stream of victims who will not be missed to their dooms.